Schuyler Hospital Leadership

 Dr. Michael Eisman

-Recently retired from his medical practice, Dr. Eisman is well-respected and brings his breadth of knowledge and even temperament to his role as Medical Staff Director.
+Retired from his medical practice, Dr. Eisman is well-respected and brings his breadth of knowledge and even temperament to his role as Medical Director for Seneca View Skilled Nursing Facility.

 Patrick brings more than 25 years of experience in long term care with a combination of financial management and operations, focusing support on the residents, and those who care for them.